Sanskrit prosody

-Sanskrit prosody or Chandas refers to one of the six Vedangas, or limbs of Vedic studies.
+Sanskrit prosody or Chandas (छंद) refers to one of the six Vedangas, or limbs of Vedic studies.
 It is the study of poetic metres and verse in Sanskrit.
-This field of study was central to the composition of the Vedas, the scriptural canons of Hinduism, so central that some later Hindu and Buddhist texts refer to the Vedas as Chandas.
+This field of study was central to the composition of the Vedas, the scriptural canons of Hinduism; in fact, so central that some later Hindu and Buddhist texts refer to the Vedas as Chandas.

-The Chandas, as developed by the Vedic schools, were organized around seven major metres, and each had its own rhythm, movements and aesthetics.
-Sanskrit metres include those based on a fixed number of syllables per verse, and those based on fixed number of morae per verse.
+The Chandas, as developed by the Vedic schools, were organized around seven major metres, each with its own rhythm, movements and aesthetics.
+Sanskrit metres include those based on a fixed number of syllables per verse, and those based on a fixed number of morae per verse.

 Extant ancient manuals on Chandas include Pingala's Chandah Sutra, while an example of a medieval Sanskrit prosody manual is Kedara Bhatta's Vrittaratnakara.
 The most exhaustive compilations of Sanskrit prosody describe over 600 metres.
 This is a substantially larger repertoire than in any other metrical tradition.

 Etymology

-The term Chandas (Sanskrit: छन्दः/छन्दस् chandaḥ/chandas (singular), छन्दांसि chandāṃsi (plural)) means "pleasing, alluring, lovely, delightful or charming", and is based on the root chad which means "esteemed to please, to seem good, feel pleasant and/or something that nourishes, gratifies or is celebrated".
+The term Chandas (Sanskrit: छन्दः/छन्दस् chandaḥ/chandas (singular)) means "pleasing, alluring, lovely, delightful or charming", and is based on the root chad which means "esteemed to please, to seem good, feel pleasant and/or something that nourishes, gratifies or is celebrated".
 The term also refers to "any metrical part of the Vedas or other composition".